Cbsoftware/PressureNet-SDK/Documentation.md

         }
     }

-A list of available communication messages follows:
+A list of available communication messages, with examples, follows:

 **Ask for best location**